 The amount of unrecognized tax benefits as of January 1, 2007, was \$5.7 million.
 That amount includes \$3.4 million of unrecognized tax benefits which, if ultimately recognized, will reduce our annual effective tax rate.
-As a result of a South African tax law change enacted during the first quarter of 2007, a liability for unrecognized tax benefits in the amount of \$2.4 million is no longer required resulting in a material change in unrecognized tax benefits.
-The reduction in the liability resulted in an increase to equity in earnings of affiliate.
-See - Commitments and Contingencies for a discussion of the tax law change.
+As a result of a South African tax law change enacted in February 2007, a liability for unrecognized tax benefits in the amount of \$2.4 million is no longer required resulting in a material change in unrecognized tax benefits during the First Quarter 2007.
+The reduction in the liability resulted in an increase to equity in earnings of affiliate for the first Quarter 2007.
+During the Second Quarter 2007 there has been no material change to the amount of unrecognized tax benefits.